Itsy Docs

 Adding Orders to a Group

-From the group detail page (Planning stage or later):
+From the group detail page:

 1. Click Add in the Orders section